suhaas-pedapati/Weather_App/README.md

 Feel free to fork or contribute to this project.
 If you have any suggestions or find any issues, please open an [issue](https://github.com/your_username/weather-app/issues).

 ---

-Feel free to replace "your_username" with your actual GitHub username.
-This README provides clear instructions on how to use the application, where to obtain the API key, and encourages contributions.